jimmiebergmann/real-net/PROTOCOL.md

 Disconnection packets can be sent by server or client at any time.
 Packet sent by server includes an optional reason text.

-# 4 - Alive packet
+# 4 - Acknowledgement
-If the connection is lost, but no disconnect packet is sent, then it's important to send an "alive" or "ping" packet,
-which is being acknowledged by the receiver.
-The connection is treated as lost when no new packets are received for any timeout, defined by respective implementation.
-Alive packets are sent every other time from server and client.
-The server will always send the first one.
+All packets, flagged with the reliable flag, must be acknowledged by the receiver as soon as possible.
+Unacknowledged packets should be resent after any amount of time if they are marked as "reliable".
+Syncronization information should be used for determination of when the packets should be resent.

+# 5 - Synchronization
+Synchronization interval is determined by the server and shared with the clients in the acception packet at connection.
+A total of 3 packets are used for syncronization, initialized by the server.
+The client answers the initial packet with time information and the server answers back.

-# 5 - Linking
+# 6 - Linking
 Maps entity and variable names to readable names, as strings.
 Makes it possible for the client to verify incoming replication data.
 No replication to the client is done before the linking is requested and finished by the client.